LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 Figure 2.
 Full processing workflow
 </p>

 Our pipeline consists of 3 parts of processing: intra-epoch, inter-epoch and combined.

-In the intra-epoch part, we process each epoch individually to get the image orientations and DSM.
+For the sake of simplicity, we only exhibit the processing flow of two epochs, however, it can be easily extended to more epochs.

 The inter-epoch part is the key point of our pipeline.
-It is a rough-to-precise matching strategy.

-In the combined processing, we use the correspondences to refine the orientations.
+It matches the DSMs resulted from intra-epoch processing to roughly co-register 2 epochs, and use it to narrow down the searching space for precise matching.
+The resulted correspondences will be used to refine the orientations in the combined processing.

 The details of the inter-epoch processing are explained below: